wp-plugins/infusionsoft-affiliates/readme.txt

 If you need help with a custom installation or modification to better integrate into your Infusionsoft application and WordPress site, please contact Jeremy B. Shapiro directly.

 == Changelog ==

+= Version 1.8 =
+* 2/22/2012: Added support for htmldecode to prevent WordPress from escaping HTML when you actually want HTML.

 = Version 1.7 =
 * 1/28/2012: Added support for registering the plugin.
 Made redirects temporary redirects.
 Pages that do not redirect now don't redirect to themselves losing query paramters.